 The Tenterfield is a smooth coated small Terrier with a square or compact body, measuring the same from withers to ground as withers to hindquarters.
 He is an versatile dog with no feature of his construction being in any way exaggerated.
 His most unusual feature is his naturally occurring bob tail which can be any length.

 The Tenterfield's head is almost flat with just a hint of roundness or taper towards the ears.
 When viewed from the front or the side the head is wedge shaped and not elongated like the head of a Fox Terrier.
 Instead it should be equal in length from occiput to stop and stop to the end of his nose.
 Together with his almost flat skull, this gives his head parallel head planes.

 When considering the neck and body of the Tenterfield Terrier it is important to consider the 'pleasing proportions' described in the Breed Standard.
 Like the head, the neck should balance the body and not appear too long or too short.
-On the move, the neck should be carried proudly in a an upright position like the other long legged terriers, and should not be carrried forwards in line with the back.
+On the move, the neck should be carried proudly in a an upright position like the other long legged terriers, and should not be carried forwards in line with the back.

 The shoulders should not be so heavily muscled that they look as if they are 'tacked on' to the body like a Bulldog, making the chest appear too wide.
 Instead when looking over the top of the dog from behind, the shoulder muscles should not appear to be outside the general line of the ribcage.
 The sternum of the moderately sprung rib cage should just reach to the elbow but not below because this small terrier has a terrier front to enable him to dig.

 The legs have strong round bone in proportion to the size of the dog, and round feet.
 He has moderate angulation fore and aft.
 The hindquarters are well muscled and have a well turned stifle allowing for his amazing agility.
 This should be obvious when he moves at a trot with his balanced reach and drive.

-His tail is quite unique.
+His tail is quite unique in Terriers.
 It comes in any length from a full tail to no tail at all.
 Although any tail length is technically correct, a well set half tail balances the dog.
 A full tail can spoil the overall look of the dog, especially if it curls over the back to such an extent that the end of the tail breaks the top line of the dog when viewed in profile.
 But where the tail leaves the back or the tail set is extremely important as this can indicate the dog's temperament.

-First Fleet Fellowship Inc "List of Provisions and Livestock"
+[1,2] First Fleet Fellowship Inc "List of Provisions and Livestock"

-Jane Harvey, "History of the Tenterfield Terrier" in National Dog, the Ringleader Way (National Dog, Menangle Park NSW) Vol 12 No 11 November 2009 Page 12
+2009 - Jane Harvey, "History of the Tenterfield Terrier" in National Dog, the Ringleader Way (National Dog, Menangle Park NSW) Vol 12 No 11 November 2009 Page 12

-Jane Harvey, "ANKC Development Register - Tenterfield Terrier" in The Canine Journal (Royal NSW Canine Council) February 2002 Vol 14 No 8 Page 2
+2002 - Jane Harvey, "ANKC Development Register - Tenterfield Terrier" in The Canine Journal (Royal NSW Canine Council) February 2002 Vol 14 No 8 Page 2